 Designed for securing mirrors to the wall, these screws feature tapered rubber grommets to prevent the metal screws from pressing directly into the mirror.
 This specialized type of screw has a slotted, countersunk head with a threaded hole so that the cover cap can be threaded into the hole, providing you with a sleek, finished fastener to support the mirror.

 These screws can be used anywhere around the home, including the bathroom.
-The stainless steel construction and zinc coating keeps them safe from rust and corrosion, so the extra moisture and humidity in the bathroom or kitchen isn't a concern.
+The stainless steel construction and zinc coating keep them safe from rust and corrosion, so the extra moisture and humidity in the bathroom or kitchen aren't concerns.

 10 of 13